We’ve had lots of questions about revalidation - here are the answers to the most common ones.

 Revalidation replaces the old CPD process

 ||Submit every year

-From 2019 onwards you’ll have to submit
+From 2019 onwards it became a requirement to submit:

 - 4 CPD entries

 That's 6 records in total every year.

 However under the current COVID-19 pandemic situation, you only need to submit ONE reflective account.
 Our COVID-19 revalidation resource provides further information about the requirements.

 GPhC will check you’ve submitted – and choose a percentage of your total records to review each year

 GPhC will review 2.5% of the records – some chosen at random, some specifically targeted (e.g. if you’ve submitted late without good reason).

 GPhC will tell you if you’re being reviewed, and when you’ll hear the results.
 If you meet the criteria and everything’s in order, you usually won’t be reviewed again for the next two years.